WireBoard vs Umami: Real-Time Data vs Open-Source Self-Hosting (2026)

 Patrick Wunderlin

 Two privacy-first analytics tools that picked opposite philosophies.
 This is the side-by-side from someone who has used both, written by WireBoard's founder, with the trade-offs that matter once the cookie-banner argument stops mattering.
+WireBoard as an Umami alternative.

 WireBoard's live dashboard.